jamesseanwright/simple-http/README.md

 Adds a handler for a HTTP Get request to the requested endpoint.

 ##### `void Post(string endpoint, Action<Request, Response> handler)` ######
-**Not yet implemented** Adds a handler for a HTTP Post request to the requested endpoint.
+**Not yet implemented!** Adds a handler for a HTTP Post request to the requested endpoint.

 ##### `void Put(string endpoint, Action<Request, Response> handler)` ######
-**Not yet implemented** Adds a handler for a HTTP Put request to the requested endpoint.
+**Not yet implemented!** Adds a handler for a HTTP Put request to the requested endpoint.

 ##### `void Delete(string endpoint, Action<Request, Response> handler)` ######
-**Not yet implemented** Adds a handler for a HTTP Delete request to the requested endpoint.
+**Not yet implemented!** Adds a handler for a HTTP Delete request to the requested endpoint.

 ##### `void Start(string portNumber = "8005")`#####
 Initialises the server and its underlying listener.
 Port number can be optionally specified.